Qiskit/qiskit_sphinx_theme/docs_guide/tutorials/how_to_add_a_tutorial.rst

 .. include:: ../others/how-to_type.rst

-This guide shows how to add a tutorial to a Qiskit project repository.
+This guide shows how to add a tutorial to your project repository.

 .. include:: ../others/general_pre-requisites.rst